kaapstorm/pregnant_justice/src/01_morning_after.rst

 12:42.
 Urgh.

 He tried to remember last night.
-Rob and Louise had come round for dinner.
+Rob and Louise had come over for dinner.
 He couldn't remember what time they left.
 In fact, he couldn't remember the end of the evening.
 At all.